Canon 60D vs Panasonic GH4

-The Canon EOS 60D and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were officially introduced, respectively, in August 2010 and February 2014.
+The Canon EOS 60D and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were announced, respectively, in August 2010 and February 2014.
 The 60D is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (60D) and a Four Thirds sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.9 MP.
+The cameras are based on an APS-C (60D) and a Four Thirds (GH4) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably smaller (20 percent) than the Canon 60D.
 Moreover, the GH4 is markedly lighter (26 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (60D) and the Micro Four Thirds Lens Catalog (GH4).
 Mirrorless cameras, such as the GH4, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the 60D gets 1100 shots out of its LP-E6 battery, while the GH4 can take 500 images on a single charge of its DMW-BLF19 power pack.